SpeciesFileGroup/tw-ansible/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at: https://github.com/SpeciesFileGroup/tw-ansible.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/SpeciesFileGroup/tw-ansible/blob/main/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/SpeciesFileGroup/tw-ansible?tab=coc-ov-file).

 ## License

-The gem is available as open source under the terms of the [MIT](https://opensource.org/licenses/MIT) license.
+These playbooks are available as open source under the terms of the [MIT](https://opensource.org/licenses/MIT) license.